Search: 192 results

 But he answered [and] said, "It is written, 'Man will not live on bread alone, but on every word that comes out of the mouth of God."

-Whoever therefore shall break one of these least commandments, and shall teach men so, he shall be called the least in the kingdom of heaven: but whoever shall do, and teach them, the same shall be called great in the kingdom of heaven.
+"So whoever breaks one of these least commandments, and teaches others to break them, will be least in the kingdom of heaven.
+But he who keeps them and teaches them, he will be called great in the kingdom of heaven.

 But I say unto you, Whosoever put away his wife, except it be for fornication, causeth her to break matrimony.
 And whosoever marryeth her that is divorced breaketh wedlock.